Indoor Play Area Maintenance and Sanitation

 - Problems with surfacing

-Are there regulations governing indoor play areas in food establishments?Provisions in the Minnesota Food Code can be used to resolve health and safety hazards in food establishments that have indoor play areas.
+Minnesota food code can be used to address health and safety hazards in food establishments that have indoor play areas.

-If health and safety hazards are not resolved through voluntary corrective action, state and local public health agencies may utilize Minnesota Statutes, Chapter 145A for the removal and abatement of public health nuisances.
+If health and safety hazards are not resolved through voluntary corrective action, state and local public health agencies may use Minnesota Statutes, Chapter 145A Community Health Boards for the removal and abatement of public health nuisances.

 Go to > top